codegeny/codegeny-semver/README.md

 </dependency>
 ```

-This jar only contains the needed annotation and an annotation processor to generate the `META-INF/semver.properties`.
+This jar only contains the `@PublicAPI` annotation and an annotation processor to generate the `META-INF/semver.properties`.

 ## Compute semantic version numbers in your maven build